Learning Plans - Making in app template changes

 Editing the Comment boxes

-The second tab, Comment Boxes, controls the comments that appear in your plan.
-They display as individual boxes, either above or below the targets table (if there is one).
+The second tab, Comments, controls the comments that appear in your plan.

 Simply click within any existing name to make changes.